frostburn/hewmp/README.md

 V:0.5  $ Half as loud
 ```
 ### Notation
 Use `N:` to change what notes mean.
-Used for writing percussion, but in the future will support alternatives to HEWMP such as color notation.
+Used for writing percussion, but reserved for future alternatives that clash with base HEWMP notation.
 Default is `hewmp`.
 ```
 N:percussion
 ```